The pool industry knows that without proper water maintenance, everything in the pool environment will deteriorate. But as a pool owner, do you?

 Don’t Set and Forget!

-What the team at Daisy are introducing is a ‘Daisy Day’ in the off season, when the pool is not being used as regularly, to remind consumers to remove the pool cover and test the water at their local pool shop.
+What the team at have introduced recently is a ‘Daisy Day’ in the off season, when the pool is not being used as regularly, to remind consumers to remove the pool cover and test the water at their local pool shop.
 From there, the pool shop can help them correct the pool’s water balance to extend the life of their pool equipment and pool finish.

 Generally, this is not needed in the swimming season as the cover regularly comes off and on for swimming allowing the pool to breathe.